Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/linear_scaling.rst

 4. You wish to run a version of the model that makes a more limited set of assumptions
 5. For running "worst case scenario" modeling

-Where the Full model assumes that within regions, resources can be freely traded, allowing multiple independent farmers to find optimal economic outcomes as resource availability changes, the simplified version assumes that changes to resource availability apply evenly to everyone, and they are unable to take steps to further improve their outcomes as their resource availability changes.
+Where the Full model assumes that within regions resources can be freely traded, allowing multiple independent farmers to find optimal economic outcomes as resource availability changes, the simplified version assumes that changes to resource availability apply evenly to everyone, and they are unable to take steps to further improve their outcomes as their resource availability changes.
 We sometimes think of this as a "worst case scenario" outcome in that, when using